operate-first/service-catalog/README.md

 Configurations for the local setup are located in `app-config.local.yaml`.

+1. Firstly create your `.env` file from the template in `.env.example`.

-1. If you are running the app for the first time run:
+2. If you are running the app for the first time run:

     ```sh
     # Install depedencies